 Since the beginning, Don King Days has been and continues to be held at the Big Horn Equestrian Center.
 Thirty-five acres of grass covered fields lend the perfect venue for the weekend celebration.
 The three main events are polo, steer roping and bronc riding.

-POLO — The largest polo tournament of the Big Horn Polo Club’s season is played over this weekend, culminating with the Don King Days Cup on Monday.
+POLO — The largest polo tournament of the Big Horn Polo Club’s season is played over this weekend.
+Teams composed of players from all over the world, face off in tournament bracket fashion vying for the coveted championship buckle.
+Both days have polo games, with the Don King Days Cup played on Monday.

 Bring the whole family for old-time western excitement that you won’t forget.
 Round up your lawn chairs and be ready to spend your weekend watching the action and visiting with old friends out on the grass.
-Some folks pack a picnic and load a cooler on their tailgate while others visit the food vendors and stop by the Club House for spirits of the liquid kind.
+Some folks pack a picnic and load a cooler to ‘tailgate’ while others visit the food vendors on site and stop by the Club House for spirits of the liquid kind.

 All events are Sunday and Monday.
 Gates open at 9 am, with events starting at 11 am.
 Look for updates on Don King Days Facebook page.